jackoalan/PSPL/Extensions/PMDLFormat/Specification.md

 size and more efficient use of the GPU's vertex cache.

 Unfortunately, GX doesn't have a very flexible method to apply blended skeletal transforms on the GPU.
-Therefore the `PAR1` format employs a per-vertex *bone-weight-coefficient* array to match the regular *position* and *normal* arrays.
+Therefore, the `PAR1` format employs a per-vertex *bone-weight-coefficient* array to match the regular *position* and *normal* arrays.
 All verts in the arrays are computed (on the CPU) against the current bone transforms referenced via the PMDL skin entries.